benjaminheng/knowledge-base/content/recipe-beef-stew.md

 ## Directions

 - Put all ingredients into a pot.
-- Pressure cook for 30 minutes
+- Pressure cook for 25 minutes
+- Slow release for 10 minutes
+- Leave to thicken for 10 minutes

 ## TODO